 Self-awareness – Our Trip Leaders guide group members to empathic understandings of themselves via “Success Counseling”.
 Campers learn more about their own feelings and needs, and how to recognize them, and choose behaviors in service to their own needs and the needs of others.
 Camp Augusta Wilderness believes in the power of positive role models to influence behavior and character development and train our staff to interact with campers in ways that serve their growth in positive ways.

-Anti-Canalization - On the trail, campers engage in a space of constant newness and wonder.
+Mindful Wilderness Experience - On the trail, campers engage in a space of constant newness and wonder.
 In this way of being, campers open up and allow for a world of insight and possibility that otherwise might not be available to them anywhere else.
 Campers work in their growth zone on the trail, sleep outside, and learn to live with people holding separate needs and values.
-They challenge themselves every day in the wilderness physically, emotionally and creatively, adapting their fixed and automatic ways of being into a world of opportunity.
-Truly, this might be the longest period of exposure to the world as it was 100 years ago that they’d likely ever get in their lives!
+They challenge themselves every day in the wilderness physically, emotionally and creatively, adapting their fixed and automatic ways of being into a world of opportunity and presence.
+This radically different experince offers the opportunity to pay attention on purpose to the present moment in a way that isn't as accessable in their everyday routine!

 Exercise, good nutrition, and knowledge of healthy lifestyle – On a Wilderness Trip, campers eat healthily and get plenty of sleep.
 We eat together for every meal and engage in outdoor physical activity in a world away from a television and computer screens.
 In the wild, we have time to gather, take stock, garner insight, pause, breathe and be an antidote to stress and anxiety.